iluvjava/Maths/Notebook 2.0/Math 999/The Laplacian Matrix.md

 \end{cases}
 $$

-$I - \widetilde{L}$ is the transition matrix for random walks on the undirected grapgh.
+$I - \widetilde{L}$ is the transition matrix for random walks on the undirected graph.
 Hence, it's name for this type of normalization.